jhamadhav/fetchTrial/README.md

 <pre>
 <!-- #quote -->
-Nothing in life is to be feared, it is only to be understood.
-Now is the time to understand more, so that we may fear less.
+The man who makes everything that leads to happiness depends upon himself, and not upon other men, has adopted the very best plan for living happily.
+This is the man of moderation, the man of manly character and of wisdom.
-- Marie Curie
+- Plato

-Updated on: [11/7/2022]
+Updated on: [11/8/2022]
 <!-- #quoteEnd -->
 </pre>